maluflorezg/Tareas_BioinfRepro2025_MLFG/Unidad2/README.md

 - `README.md`: session overview and objectives.

-- `code/`: scripts and code used for the analyses.
+- `code`: scripts and code used for the analyses.

-- `data/`: genetic data inputs and files.
+- `data`: genetic data inputs and files.

-- `results/`: Outputs from the analyses (tables, figures).
+- `results`: Outputs from the analyses (tables, figures).

-- `figures/`: Generated graphs and visual representations.
+- `figures`: Generated graphs and visual representations.

-- `docs/`: PDF documents or other files accompanying the tasks.
+- `docs`: PDF documents or other files accompanying the tasks.

 ---